JeffDeCola/my-cheat-sheets/software/development/operating-systems/linux/dns-cheat-sheet/create-dns-server-using-bind.md

 We will do the latter.

-You can check your machine that it got the static ip and the nameserver ip,
+Most of the time, you can check your machine that it got the static ip and the nameserver ip,

 We want,